How To Deplete Glycogen Stores

 When it happened to me, I felt like my legs didn’t have the energy to stand up.
 I also started seeing spots, and I felt a little nauseous.

-The easiest way to describe it was an overwhelming feeling like I just wanted to lay down and take deep breaths.
-That’s how it was for me at least.
+The easiest way to describe it was an overwhelming feeling like I just wanted to lie down and take deep breaths.
+That’s how it was for me, at least.

-Excessive fatigue like this can be an indicator of depleted glycogen.
+Excessive fatigue like this can be an indicator of depleted glycogen stores.
 This is especially true if it’s during a workout that you could normally handle with ease.

 Decreased Strength